Code-Institute-Submissions/full_stack_stream_four_happy_box/README.md

 #### Manual Testing

-- All authorisation functionality has been manually tested to ensure in working order for example sign up, log in, password reset - please note that the confirmation emails for reset are currently printing out in the terminal.
-As mentioned in future development section these will be directed to real inboxes.
+- All authorisation functionality has been manually tested to ensure in working order for example sign up, log in, password reset.
 - Product purchasing functionality has been added.
 The Stripe payment function has been verified with test visa card details and all transactions show up on the Stripe dashboard:
  ![Stripe Test Payment](assets/readme_image/Stripe.PNG)
-- Contact functionality has also been tested - please note that the confirmation emails for reset are currently printing out in the terminal.
-As mentioned in future development section these will be directed to real inboxes.
+- Contact functionality has also been tested - confirmation emails are sending to the user's inbox.
 - Wishlist functionality has been tested and is working correctly, a user can also add wishlist items to their cart.
 - Product reviews have been tested are working as they ought to.
-A logged in user can leave a review which will be sent for approval by the site admin.
-When logged in as admin you can approve or reject.
 - Blog comment functionality was tested and is working as it should.
+A logged in user can leave a comment which will be sent for approval by the site admin.
+When logged in as admin you can approve or reject.
 - All links were tested to ensure working correctly & all external links are opening on a new tab.
 - All CSS code has passed the official [Jigsaw Validator](https://jigsaw.w3.org/css-validator/ "Jigsaw Validator Homepage")
 - [Cross Browser Testing](https://crossbrowsertesting.com/ "Cross Browser Testing Homepage")  was used to ensure that the site has been tested for viewing support across the following browsers: